Skip to contents

 Introduction

 The methods implemented in the package rjd3bench intend to bridge the gap when there is a lack of high frequency time series or when there are temporal and/or contemporaneous inconsistencies between the high frequency series and the corresponding low frequency series.
-Although this can be an issue in any fields of research dealing with time series, methods of temporal disaggregation, benchmarking, reconciliation and calendarization are often encountered in the production of official statistics.
+Although this can be an issue in any fields of research dealing with time series, methods of temporal disaggregation, interpolation, benchmarking, reconciliation and calendarization are often encountered in the production of official statistics.
 For example, National Accounts are often compiled according to two frequencies of production: annual series, the low frequency data, based on precise and detailed sources and quarterly series, the high frequency data, which usually rely on less accurate sources but give information on a timelier basis.
-In such case, the use of temporal disaggregation, benchmarking, and/or reconciliation method can be used to achieve consistency between annual and quarterly national accounts over time.
+In such case, the use of temporal disaggregation, benchmarking, and reconciliation methods can be used to achieve consistency between annual and quarterly national accounts over time.

 Set-up & Data